Either a good step-up transformer or a really good active gain stage.

 Alternatives

-Whilst good step-up transformers are ideal for most people in most cases, there are a few cases where alternatives should be considered.
+Some of the best phono preamplifiers, such as the Cayin Phono 1 I owned for a while, use transformers for their moving coil gain stages because they offer the best performance and lowest noise for sensible money.
+Whilst good step-up transformers work superbly well, there are a few cases where alternatives should be considered.
 If you have or have access to an ‘S-tier’ all-active phono preamp, it’s worth comparing it to the best transformers.

-A couple of years ago I acquired an S-tier Accuphase preamplifier containing a phono preamplifier so good it surpasses my various step-up transformers in terms of performance.
+A couple of years ago, I acquired an S-tier Accuphase preamplifier, a C-280V, containing a phono preamplifier so good it surpasses my various step-up transformers in terms of performance.
 Then I sold it and purchased an even better Accuphase preamp and phono preamp combo!
 Yes, I have a problem, but then don’t most of us?!

 Mind you, my current Accuphase preamps cost as much as a car when new and many thousands of dollars even now, some 30 years later.
 I had to find and import them and there were many risks and costs involved, making this approach just too hard for most people, which I understand.